PeWu/topola/README.md

 Currently, only a simple ancestor graph is implemented.

-Have a look at the demo page *[TODO]* to see the current visualization possibilities.
+Have a look at the [demo page](https://pewu.github.io/topola/) to see the current visualization possibilities.

 ## Running
 To run the demo, run these commands: